LoganStreet/LoganStreet/README.md

 Here are some of the technologies and tools I work with:

-- Programming Languages: Python, SQL, JavaScript, HTML, CSS
+- Programming Languages: Python, SQL, JavaScript
 - Flask

 ## Certifications